 - Taxis: The nearest taxi stand is at Stathmos Taxi, near the Oia Bus Terminal, 20 minutes from the villas.
 There is often a wait here as there are only 25 taxis serving the entire island (with guests from about 1,000 hotels, villas, and Airbnbs).
 Book ahead to avoid the wait, plus you can have them meet you at the Finikia Parking lot, which is much closer.
 There will be a small surcharge for advanced reservations and for carrying luggage, usually just a couple of Euros.
 The average rate to Fira is €20, and to the airport runs about €35 to €40.

 - Scooters/Motorcycles: Scooters are the main mode of transportation for the locals, but if you’re unfamiliar with the terrain, it can be very dangerous.
 The roads here are zigzagging, hilly, narrow, and have sheer drop offs with no guardrails and no street lights in most areas.
 Lots of dirt roads and potholes.

 - ATVs/Quads: This is a super popular mode of transportation with tourists, but the locals absolutely hate them.
 They move too slowly and hold up traffic in an area where getting around is already a hassle.
 ATVs with smaller motors have been banned from the roads, and a full ban is expected to pass soon.

 Best Nearby Restaurants

 - Ammoudi Bay Restaurants: Each of these waterfront restaurants is phenomenal, offering the freshest fish on the island.
-The steep 35-minute walk down takes longer coming back up, but your waiter will be happy to call you a cab.
+The steep 30-minute walk down takes longer coming back up, but the waiter will be happy to call a cab.